-- Aid granted under Title II of this Protocol may be cumulated with other aid granted under section 2.1 of the Temporary Crisis Framework until the overall aid received by the undertaking (within the meaning of one economic unit) does not exceed the relevant maximum amount of soft loan as defined under Article 7 of this Protocol. - Aid granted under Title III of this Protocol shall not be cumulated with aid granted for the same underlying loan principal under section 2.2 of the Temporary Crisis Framework and vice versa. - Aid granted under Title III of this Protocol may be cumulated with aid under section 2.2 and section 2.3 of Temporary Crisis Framework for different loans provided the overall amount of loans per undertaking (meaning one economic unit) does not exceed the thresholds set out in Article 10 of this Protocol. - Aid granted under Title IV of this Protocol may be cumulated with other aid granted under section 2.4 of Temporary Crisis Framework or aid granted under section 2.1 of Temporary Crisis Framework provided that the total nominal value of such measures at any time does not exceed the relevant overall cap of aid per undertaking (within the meaning of one economic unit) as set out in Article 12 and 14 of this Protocol.
+- Aid granted under Title II of this Protocol may be cumulated with other aid granted under section 2.1 of the Temporary Crisis Framework until the overall aid received by the undertaking (within the meaning of one economic unit) does not exceed the relevant maximum amount of soft loan as defined under Article 7 of this Protocol. - Aid granted under Title III of this Protocol shall not be cumulated with aid granted for the same underlying loan principal under section 2.2 of the Temporary Crisis Framework and vice versa. - Aid granted under Title III of this Protocol may be cumulated with aid under section 2.2 and section 2.3 of Temporary Crisis Framework for different loans provided the overall amount of loans per undertaking (meaning one economic unit) does not exceed the thresholds set out in Article 10 of this Protocol. - Aid granted under Title IV of this Protocol may be cumulated with other aid granted under section 2.4 of Temporary Crisis Framework or aid granted under section 2.1 of Temporary Crisis Framework provided that the total nominal value of such measures at any time does not exceed the relevant overall cap of aid per undertaking (within the meaning of one economic unit) as set out in Article 12, 12a and 14 of this Protocol.
+For the same consumption volume, aid granted under Title IV of this Protocol that is calculated on the basis of historical consumption (q(ref)) may not be cumulated with aid granted under section 2.7 of Temporary Crisis Framework.

-The compliance with cumulation requirements shall be established through written selfcertification by the applicant declaring the state aid the undertaking has received under section 2.1, 2.3 or section 2.4 of Temporary Crisis Framework as relevant and the aid received under de minimis Regulations or under Block Exemption Regulations for the same costs.
+The compliance with cumulation requirements shall be established through written self-certification by the applicant declaring the state aid the undertaking has received under section 2.1, 2.3 or section 2.4 of Temporary Crisis Framework as relevant and the aid received under de minimis Regulations or under Block Exemption Regulations for the same costs.
 In addition, the compliance with cumulation requirements shall be checked through public registers as available.